Giuseppe5000/NeuralNetwork/README.md

 # Neural network implementation

 ## Overview
-Neural network implementation in plain and simple C99.
+Feedforward neural network implementation in plain and simple C99.

 Model fitting uses **Backpropagation** for gradients computation and can use **Gradient Descent**, **Mini-batch GD** and **Stochastic GD** depending on the fit options (see ```mini_batch_size``` attribute of ```NN_train_opt``` in ```neural_network.h```).\
 The error is calculated using the Mean Squared Error.